 Tool Library Membership vs Buying Tools Cost Calculator

 Use average values when your project list includes a mix of tools.
-For example, if you need one very expensive saw and several inexpensive hand tools, estimate a reasonable average rather than trying to match every item exactly.
+For example, if you need one expensive saw and several inexpensive hand tools, estimate a reasonable average rather than trying to match every item exactly.
 If the library charges by the day instead of by the checkout, convert that into a typical borrowing cost for one tool.
 If you will borrow the same tool several separate times and get charged each time, count those as repeated tool borrowings in your own interpretation of the result.
 After you select Calculate, the result area shows the break-even number of tools per year and the total borrowing and ownership costs at that exact threshold.

 Here, M is the annual membership fee, R is the rental fee per tool, P is the purchase price per tool, and D is the resale value recovered per tool.
 The denominator matters a lot.
 If P − D is less than or equal to R, then owning each tool costs no more than borrowing each tool, and the membership fee only makes the library harder to justify.
 In that situation the calculator correctly reports that owning is always cheaper.
 If the denominator is positive, the break-even point exists and tells you where borrowing finally catches up.

-Interpret the break-even number as a threshold, not a recommendation by itself.
+Interpret the break-even number as a threshold, not as a recommendation by itself.
 If your expected number of tool borrowings per year is greater than the break-even value, the library becomes the cheaper option because its per-tool cost is lower once the fixed membership is spread over enough projects.
 If your expected number is less than the threshold, buying and then reselling costs less overall.
 That is the key idea this page is measuring: fixed fees can make borrowing look expensive at first, but lower variable costs can win over a busy year of projects.

 At exactly five tools, the two choices cost the same.
 Library cost is $125 because it equals $75 membership plus $10 multiplied by 5 borrowings.
 Ownership cost is also $125 because the net ownership cost per tool is $25, and $25 multiplied by 5 tools equals $125.
 Now the decision becomes easier to interpret.
 If Maya only needs three tools, ownership costs $75 while the library costs $105, so buying is cheaper.
 If she needs eight tools, the library costs $155 while ownership costs $200, so the library is cheaper.
-The calculator is useful precisely because it turns vague intuition into a concrete threshold.
+The calculator is useful precisely because it turns a vague feeling about “probably cheaper” into a concrete threshold.

-Scenario Comparison Table
+Tool Library Scenario Comparison Table

 | Scenario | Tools Needed | Library Cost ($) | Ownership Cost ($) | Lower-Cost Choice |